ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     the error in the blocks(where the blocks are the energy ratio), and the full error, treating the energy estimator as a correlated ratio of two quantities.

+**ERRORBLOCKING** [OFF]
+    Default= ErrorBlocking.true.
+    This can be used to turn off the error blocking analysis that is peformed by default on parallel FCIMC calculations.
+The default error blocking begins when the sum of the HF population over an update cycle reaches 1000.
+    At the end of the simulation a BLOCKINGANALYSIS file is printed containing a list of block sizes with the resulting average of the projected energies calculated over an update cycle, the error in this energy and the error on the calculated error due to the block size.

+**BLOCKINGSTARTHFPOP** [HFPopStartBlocking]
+    Default=1000
+    This can be used to change the HF population that triggers the start of the error blocking analysis.
+Using this keyword over rides the default, and the blocking starts when the sum of the HF pop over an update cycle reaches HFPopStartBlocking.

+**BLOCKINGSTARTITER** [IterStartBlocking]
+    Default=.false.
+    This can be used to set the error blocking to begin at iteration number IterStartBlocking, rather than a particular HF population.

+    The error blocking may also be initiated instantly by using **STARTERRORBLOCKING** in the CHANGEVARS file.
+Additionally, **PRINTERRORBLOCKING** will print the BLOCKINGANALYSIS file at that point, yet the calculation (and blocking) will continue (note - this file will be overwritten when the calculation ends and the final blocking stats are printed, so it must be renamed if it is to be kept).
+    **RESTARTERRORBLOCKING** in the CHANGEVARS file zeroes all the blocking arrays and starts again from that point in the calculation.

 **VERTEX** [**EVERY** n]
     Log the vertex MC with :math:`\tilde{E}` every n (real) cycles